Palm Springs Tram Discount Tickets $18.95 + Visitor Tips

 Tip #1: Purchase Palm Springs Tramway Tickets in Advance

-I would suggest getting your tickets in advance as during one of our visits, we weren’t able to ride and there were like 15 of us.
-We ended up at the Living Desert Zoo, which is also great but the kids were all excited about the snow on top of the tramway.
+I recommend purchasing your tickets in advance through their website.
+During one of our visits (around Christmas time), we couldn’t buy tickets on-site because there were 15 of us, and they were all sold out.
+The place gets really busy in the winter.
+We ended up going to the Living Desert Zoo in Palm Desert, which was also great, but the kids were particularly excited about the snow on top of the tramway.

 Tip #2: Check the Palm Springs Tram Weather before Going – Bundle Up

-Winter for me is the best time to go because the snow is just beautiful against the rocky cliffs and the pine trees and the kids can play in the snow but it is freezing even just at the parking area on the bottom of the Valley Station.
+Winter for me is the best time to visit Palm Springs Aerial Tramway because the snow is just beautiful against the rocky cliffs and the pine trees and the kids can play in the snow but it is freezing even just at the parking area on the bottom of the Valley Station.

-Also, be careful when walking at the terrace just outside the cafeteria, it’s icy and slippery.
+Also, be careful when walking on the terrace just outside the cafeteria, it’s icy and slippery.

 Palm Springs Tram Weather: